Self-supervised ECG Representation Learning for Emotion Recognition: Introduction

 A wide variety of data sources have been utilized for affective computing purposes.
 These data sources include facial expressions \cite{sepas2019deep}, motion and gait \cite{etemad2014classification}, speech \cite{kwon2003emotion}, electrocardiogram (ECG) \cite{agrafioti2011ecg}, electroencephalogram (EEG) \cite{koelstra2011deap}, electrooculogram (EOG) \cite{zhang2019capsule}, and galvanic skin response (GSR) \cite{zhai2006stress} among others.
 In particular, ECG, which is the focus of our study, has been explored in the past with works such as \cite{agrafioti2011ecg} showing a strong correlation between emotional attributes and the ECG waveform, and investigating the feasibility and limitations of using ECG signals for emotion detection.
 Further, recent advancements in machine learning and deep learning have proven ECG to be a reliable source of information for emotion recognition systems \cite{pritam_acii, siddharth2019utilizing}.

 The majority of machine learning or deep learning solutions for ECG-based emotion recognition utilize fully-supervised learning methods.
 Several limitations can be associated with this approach.
 First and foremost, in a typical setup of fully-supervised learning, the model needs to be trained from scratch for every classification or regression task \cite{nardelli2015recognizing}, which requires considerable computational resources and time.
-Additionally, the learned representations from the trained full-supervised models are often very task-specific, which are not expected to generalize well for other tasks.
+Additionally, the learned representations from the trained fully supervised models are often very task-specific, which are not expected to generalize well for other tasks.
 Lastly, fully supervised learning generally requires training using large human-annotated datasets, since small datasets typically result in poor performance with deeper networks.

-To tackle these problems, we propose a deep learning solution based on self-supervised \cite{raina2007self} representation learning.
+To tackle these problems in the context of ECG-based affective computing, inspired by the success of multi-task self-supervised learning in other domains notably \cite{multitask_selfsupervised}, we use a deep learning approach based on self-supervised representation learning \cite{raina2007self} (please see Figure \ref{fig:framework}).
 In self-supervised learning, models are trained using automatically generated labels instead of human-annotated ones.
 There are a number of advantages to self-supervised learning.
 First, the representations learned using this approach are often invariant to inter- and intra-instance variations \cite{wang2017transitive} due to learning rather generalized features as opposed to task-specific ones.
 As a result, these models can be reused for different tasks within the same domain.
 This property often improves the performance of the networks and also saves computation time compared to training a model from scratch for each task.
 Lastly, as self-supervised learning doesn't require human-annotated labels, larger datasets can be acquired and utilized, which in turn results in the ability to train deeper and more sophisticated networks.
+We use four publicly available datasets, AMIGOS \cite{amigos_dataset}, DREAMER \cite{dreamer_dataset}, WESAD \cite{wesad}, and SWELL \cite{swell_dataset} to perform emotion recognition with ECG.
+First, a number of transformations are applied to the ECG signals.
+The automatically generated labels associated with the transformations are then utilized to carry out self-supervised learning of ECG representations through a deep multitask Convolutional Neural Network (CNN).
+Next, the convolutional layers responsible for learning the ECG representations are frozen and transferred to a second network.
+The dense layers of this new network are then trained with the labeled ECG data to perform emotion classification.